 Sometimes, a hike through Normafa’s scenic trails is all it takes to recharge.
 Nestled in the Buda Hills, this peaceful escape offers fresh air, stunning views, and outdoor adventures.
 Exploring it and its trails is one of the most invigorating things to do in Budapest.

-The trails lead through leafy woods and open clearings to the Elizabeth Lookout Tower, where panoramic views of Budapest and the countryside unfold.
-Meanwhile, the Fairy Rock formations add a sense of wonder to the journey.
+The paths lead through leafy woods and open clearings to the Elizabeth Lookout Tower, where panoramic views of Budapest and the countryside unfold.
+Fairy Rock formations add a touch of wonder, while families can enjoy playgrounds, picnic spots, and quiet areas to relax outdoors.

 Location: Pest side (Andrássy út 22, Budapest 1061)